 And if you’re lucky enough to be around in October you should fit in a visit to the yearly International Balloon Fiesta in Albuquerque.
 Imagine hundreds of hot air balloons in different colors rising up over the New Mexico landscape.

 The cross country road trip from Los Angeles to New York continues on Route 66.
-After Albuquerque it’s time to continue the drive east towards Texas and Amarillo.
+After Albuquerque it’s time to head further east towards Texas and Amarillo.

 When you are in Amarillo you have arrived at the midway point of the historic Route 66.
 And a visit to the US Route 66 Historic District in Amarillo is the perfect way to celebrate that.

-Cadillac Ranch is a roadside attraction in Amarillo in Texas since 1974.
-It consists of half-buried Cadillacs with their noses in the ground.
+Another fun place to visit in the area is the Cadillac Ranch.
+It’s a roadside attraction in Amarillo in Texas since 1974.
+The attraction consists of half-buried Cadillacs with their noses in the ground.
 They have been in the ground longer than they were on the road.
 Nevertheless, to see them and the piece of art they have become is an iconic stop on the LA to NYC road trip.

 You notice that the drier landscape in Texas gives way for prairies as we are about to enter the state of Oklahoma.
 Next stop on the California to New York road trip is Oklahoma City.